 - Read the manufacturer’s directions before using a flare or pyrotechnic device

 - Flares must be approved for use by Transport Canada

 - It is illegal to test or discharge a flare if not used for an emergency situation

 - Only dispose of outdated flares in an approved manner–contact your local law enforcement agency, fire department, marine retailer or the Canadian Coast Guard for disposal procedures

 - Check the date of manufacture and/or expiry date before using a flare

-- Flares are valid for only four years from their date of manufacture
+- A common feature of all distress flares is that they are valid for only four years from their date of manufacture

 You can use a maritime VHF radio to signal distress: